Loading...

 The Signature Project

-If you've been to a Broadway show in Durham, you've been inside Phil's most visible work.
-He co-developed and designed DPAC, carrying both financial risk and creative control.
 At 2,800 seats and 103,000 square feet, it is the largest broadway-style theater in the carolinas and is consistently ranked among the top three most-attended theaters in the united states.

 Project Awards